ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Access | Aligned to user groups | The AVD Session Hosts will accept any user connection with access to the host pool.
 Azure Resource Group | `<rg>-<agn>-<avd>` | Host Pool naming will be configured as follows:<br><br>`<rg>` = Resource Group <br>`<agn>` = Agency Name<br>`<avd>` = Azure Virtual Desktop
 App Groups | `<agn>-<hp>-<os>-<pooltype>-<appgroup>` | Host Pool naming will be configured as follows:<br><br>`<agn>` = Agency Name<br>`<hp>` = Host Pool<br>`<os>` = Windows Version<br>`<pooltype>` = Pool Name<br>`<appgroup>` = Application Group<br><br>e.g. agency-hp-win10-fin-accapps
 Max Session Limit | Dependant on user-types | To ensure no more than a defined number of users can connect to a single Windows 10 session.
 Can restrict number of users to a maximum limit per session host.
-For best performance and density estimates, see section Session Host Sizing ZZZ for further information.
+For best performance and density estimates, see section Session Host Sizing in the next section for further information.
 Session Host Members | View Client Devices guidelines | As per the Client device’s blueprint guidelines.
 Validation Environment | Enabled | Allows to monitor service updates before rolling them out to the Production host pool.
 Assignment Method | Automatic | Users will be automatically assigned to a session host.